IA Policy, Curriculum, Requirements - entered UNH prior to fall 2010

 - There is an assignment due on the 1st day of class.
 Check on Blackboard.

 Students must take four IA electives, one course out of each of the following four groups:

 - Courses used to satisfy International Affairs elective requirements must be from outside the student’s disciplinary major(s).
 Students pursuing two disciplinary majors in addition to International Affairs may count one of the courses in either disciplinary major as an International Affairs elective.

 - For any major with 14 or more required courses (or 56 or more required credit hours), the IA program permits counting a maximum of three courses or 12 credits from the major program as International Affairs electives.

 - International Affairs electives may be used to fulfill Gen Ed, honors program, and/or minor requirements.

-- Three of the four IA electives must be UNH courses, offered on-campus or by a managed program.
+- Three of the four IA electives must be UNH courses, offered on-campus or by a study abroad managed program.
 Only one elective can be taken at another institution, e.g., while abroad or transferred from another university.

 - The Foreign Area elective is taken prior to study abroad and must be approved by the International Affairs advisor as relevant to the country or region where the student will study.